icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 Software and platforms for planners and those interested in the built environment.

 ---
+### Environmental and Climate Planning Tools and Platforms
+Software, tools, and platforms intended to aid environmental planning or climate adaptation & mitigation planning.

+- [iTree](https://www.itreetools.org/) - Quantifies the benefits and values of trees around the world.
+Is based on peer-reviewed, USDA Forest Service Research.
+- [HAZUS](https://www.fema.gov/flood-maps/products-tools/hazus) - FEMA's Hazus Program provides standardized tools and data for estimating risk from earthquakes, floods, tsunamis, and hurricanes.
+Risk assessment resources and tools from the Hazus program are always freely available and transparently developed.
+- [Temperate](https://icleiusa.org/temperate-adaptation-planner/) - This user-friendly tool was developed by Azavea in partnership with ICLEI USA, with the primary purpose of facilitating a data-informed adaptation planning process in small-to-midsize communities with little to no devoted resources to plan for climate change impacts.

 ### Geospatial Data and Visualization
 Software, tools, and platforms for geospatial visualization.